Common Sense Ethics' Bookshelf:

 Pierre Hadot, 1995.

-Moving, thoughtful book about Western philosophy as mediation and spiritual exercises - not just academic discourse.
+Moving, thoughtful book about Western philosophy as mediation and spiritual exercise, not just academic discourse.

 Plato Not Prozac!
 Applying Eternal Wisdom to Everyday Problems.